Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 There are things that can be changed in the overlay - the used pins.
 Some things can be changed for the touch part by using the 'firmware' mentioned above.
 There are of course some things that can be changed/added either in kernel start line or config.txt or other configuration files, but there is one thing that I found during tests that is not strwaightforward.
 By default, the desktop starts in portrait mode.
-Do not use the usual method of rotating the screen in config.txt, it might prevent booting up.
+If you want to rotate it in portrait mode, do not use the usual method of rotating the screen in config.txt, it might prevent booting up.
 After the X desktop is started, it can be rotated with these commands:

 Screen: